digao-dalpiaz/DzHTMLText/README.md

 `Lines: Integer` = Returns the total lines of text, according to the bounds of control.
 This property is read-only.

-`MaxWidth: Integer` = Specify the maximum width of text, even when the control bounds is bigger.
-This is useful when using AutoWidth property.
+`MaxWidth: Integer` = Specify the maximum width of text, when using AutoWidth property.

 `StyleLinkNormal: THTStyleLinkProp` = Properties to formatting a link when is not selected by mouse.